How to Read Wine Labels: A Beginner’s Guide

 Walking into a wine shop can feel overwhelming if you are not sure how to interpret what is written on a bottle.
 What grape is inside?
 Who made it?
 Where is it from?
 And most importantly, will you enjoy it?

 This guide breaks down the essential elements of wine labels and shows how Old World and New World bottles communicate information differently.
-With these basics, choosing your next wine becomes much easier.
+With these basics, choosing your next wine becomes clearer and more confident.

 Not all wine labels follow the same rules